 Introduction & Background

-However, the evaluation of non-cognitive skills (personal and professional qualities) is a crucial component of any medical school admissions process and has traditionally been assessed through the submission of personal essays, autobiographical submissions, and interviews.
-The test was originally established as a screening tool to assess prospective medical school candidates’ non-cognitive skills prior to the interview.
-Applicants are not tested on any explicit subject knowledge and spelling/grammar mistakes are not factored into their results.
+However, evaluating non-cognitive skills (personal and professional qualities) is a crucial component of any medical school admissions process.
+It has traditionally been assessed through the submission of personal essays, autobiographical submissions, and interviews.
+The test was originally established as a screening tool to assess prospective medical school candidates’ non-cognitive skills before the interview.
+Applicants are not tested on any explicit subject knowledge, and spelling/grammar mistakes are not factored into their results.

 Structure & Format

 The CASPer test consists of 12 sections (8 videos, 4 non-video) lasting a total of 90 minutes.
 Each section contains either a short 1-2 minute video (video-based) or a short prompt (word-based), followed by three open-ended probing questions.
 The examinee is allowed a total of five minutes to answer all three questions for each section.
 Given the short 5 minute time constraint for each section, spelling mistakes and grammar are not explicitly factored into an applicant’s score.
 There is an optional 15-minute break halfway.

 How to Prepare